 Interactive exhibits throughout the Lyonia Environmental Center in Deltona show how fragile the ecosystem is.
 Many plants and animals live in the Florida Scrub a desert habitat.
 The Gopher Tortoise, Florida Scrub Lizard, The Sand Skink and Indigo Snake threatened species because of habitat loss.

 Hike on a trail in the Florida Scrub a desert like habitat in the 357-acre Lyonia Preserve next to the environmental center.
 Take along a pair of binoculars and watch the Florida Scrub-Jay the only bird of its kind in the world.

 Rent space in the outdoor amphitheater for events.
-The environmental center is free and hours of operation are on the website.
+Free admission to the environmental center; hours of operation on the website.